gwax/www-gwax/posts/2004/06/achilles-the-movie.rst

 they decided to pretty much write out the vast majority of the hero contingent of the Trojan War.
-Basically, the movie was loosely based on the concept of the Trojan War and has relatively little to do with The Illiad.
+Basically, the movie was loosely based on the concept of the Trojan War and has relatively little to do with The Iliad.
 Besides my disgust, I thought that it was rather well done and if they had chosen to title the movie Achilles: The Movie, I would have been totally cool with the whole thing (the The Movie part is rather key).